Codeneos/vlocode/README.md

 # Vlocode: Vlocity development tools for Visual Studio Code

 This extension provides functionality for deploying, extracting and refreshing Vlocity datapacks from with Visual Studio Code.
-It is targeted at Vlocity/Salesforce developers who want work on Vlocity data from within their IDE and have the most commonly used datapacks comands available directly from with Visual Studio Code.
+It is targeted at Vlocity/Salesforce developers who want work on Vlocity data from within their IDE and have the most commonly used datapacks commands available directly from with Visual Studio Code.

 In the background this extension relies of the official Vlocity build tools library for executing the deployment and export jobs, meaning the results will be the same way as produced by your CI environment.